Writing Tips, Samples and News for Students

 An introduction should be updated as many times as possible as your ideas evolve throughout paper writing.
 An updated preface will ensure that the dissertation remains on the right track.

-An excellent preface contains a statement of the research question and what you aim to find in your research.
+search.
 It should introduce and partly review the literature that is listed in your dissertation topic.
 This helps in highlighting what is known and explaining its framework.
 If your research is an argument, then the start is the best place for a researcher to give his or her own opinion.
 The introduction is supposed to show how your dissertation will enhance the theory behind your topic.

 The Proposal